 The definition of a volunteer is someone that ‘gives their time freely for the benefit of others’.
 The Scout Association is an organisation made up of volunteers who give freely of their time because they are committed to the aims and principles of the Movement and enjoy working with and helping to develop young people in our informal educational context.

 Scouting is made up of many different types of volunteers some are members, some are supporters and others are parents or young people wanting to do something to help achieve the aims of the Movement.
 Some are not even aware that they are doing this whilst others view this as their lifetimes challenge.

 Our volunteers come from all walks of life.
-From the Duchess of Cambridge or Chief Scout, TV Adventurer Bear Grylls to teachers, postal workers, shop assistants, nurses and stay at home mums and dads, there is no such thing as a typical volunteer.
+From the Duchess of Cambridge or our Chief Scout, TV adventurer Bear Grylls to teachers, postal workers, shop assistants, nurses and stay at home mums and dads, there is no such thing as a typical volunteer.
 The one thing they share is the enjoyment of working together and helping young people reach their potential.

 Across South London we have over 1,200 adult volunteers, but with the ever increasing numbers of young people who want to get involved in scouting, we need more.